-Note: This document contains side effect information about doxorubicin.
-Some of the dosage forms listed on this page may not apply to the brand name Adriamycin.
+Note: This page contains information about the side effects of doxorubicin.
+Some of the dosage forms included on this document may not apply to the brand name Adriamycin.

 Not all side effects for Adriamycin may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to doxorubicin: intravenous powder for solution, intravenous solution

-Along with its needed effects, some unwanted effects may be caused by doxorubicin (the active ingredient contained in Adriamycin).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by doxorubicin (the active ingredient contained in Adriamycin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin:Less common
+If any of the following side effects occur while taking doxorubicin, check with your doctor or nurse immediately:Less common